jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Unexpired portion: expenditure on choses in action
 (6) An amount of expenditure on a chose in action is unexpired at the end of an income year if the amount relates to a period of enforceability of the chose in action falling after the income year.
 Allowances reimbursing employees
-(7) In the case of expenditure subject to sections CW 16B to CW 16F, CW 17, CW 17B, CW 17C, CW 17CB, CW 17CC, and CW 18 (which relate to expenditure, reimbursement, and allowances of employees), this section applies on the basis that the relevant services were performed in the income year in which the employee’s expenditure is expected to occur.
+(7) In the case of expenditure subject to sections CW 16B to CW 16F, CW 17, CW 17B, CW 17C, CW 17CB, CW 17CC, CW 17D, and CW 18 (which relate to expenditure, reimbursement, and allowances of employees), this section applies on the basis that the relevant services were performed in the income year in which the employee’s expenditure is expected to occur.
 Commissioner’s discretionary relief
 (8) The Commissioner may excuse a person from complying with this section under section 91AAC of the Tax Administration Act 1994.